Show Boat (1988 cast album)

 Show Boat is a 221-minute studio album of Jerome Kern's musical, performed by a cast headed by Karla Burns, Jerry Hadley, Bruce Hubbard, Frederica von Stade and Teresa Stratas with the Ambrosian Chorus and the London Sinfonietta under the direction of John McGlinn.
-It was released in 1988.
+It was recorded from June 1 to August 31, 1987 at Abbey Road Studios in London.